The TEGERNSEE holiday region lies on the edge of the Alps in beautiful Upper Bavaria.

 Mainline trains from throughout Germany and Europe stop in Munich every day.
-Hourly trains operated by the BOB (Bayerische Oberlandbahn) will take you straight to Gmund or Tegernsee Town, where you can catch a bus to all the other resorts on the lake (free with the Gästekarte visitor ticket and the TegernseeCard) or take a taxi.
+Hourly trains operated by the BRB (Bayerische Regiobahn) will take you straight to Gmund or Tegernsee Town, where you can catch a bus to all the other towns on the lake (free of charge with the Gästekarte visitor ticket and the TegernseeCard) or take a taxi.

 Gmund train station

 Wiesseer Str.
 11, 83703 Gmund

 Trains operated by the BRB run hourly to Munich and Tegernsee Town.
 Tickets can be purchased around the clock from the Deutsche Bahn ticket machines.

 Tegernsee train station

 Trains operated by the BRB run hourly to Schaftlach with connecting trains to Munich and Lenggries or to Holzkrichen with connecting trains to Miesbach, Schliersee and Bayerischzell.